marbleworks/nanikagame-item-container/README.md

 - **AllowInternalMove**: When set to `false`, items cannot be moved between slots in the same container.
 This is enabled by default.
 - **AllowExternalMove**: When set to `false`, this container will not accept items moved from other containers.
+- **AllowExternalSwap**: When set to `false`, this container cannot swap items with other containers.

 ### PriceRestrictedItemContainer